hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-24-set-up-pihole.md

 And there we have it!
 A functional PiHole on the WiFi network _and_ a cool hardware display! eInk is great, because it only uses up battery, when the display is being refreshed.
 So it opens up the possibility for a decent portable PiHole, if that's of interest. eInk is also just nice and easy on the eyes! :dark_sunglasses:

 ![](/assets/images/posts/2022-07-24-set-up-pihole/my-inky-hole.jpg)

+## Some Convenient PiHole Commands:
+- `pihole -v`: Prints the version of PiHole you're running.
+- `pihole -g`: Run this command after you update your blocklists and whitelists.
+- `pihole -c`: Shows the cool PiHole chronometer dashboard.
+- `pihole -up`: Update the PiHole to the latest stable version.